WAHID-QANDIL/Foody/README.md

 Open the project in Android Studio and sync Gradle.
 Use the IDE Run button to build and install.

 ## License

-# THE CREDENTIALS WITHIN THIS APP IS FOR DEMONSTRATION ONLY AND IT HAS BEEN DELETED RN, SO MAKE SURE TO REPLACE YOUR OWN KEYS, AND TOKENT, FROM SECURITY WISE DON'T PUT YOUR KEYS IN PROJECT FILES, INSTEAD YOU CAN EASILY ADD THEM INTO `BUILD.CONFIG` OR CREATE VARIABLES IN YOUR WORKING ENV.

 See `LICENSE`.